Quick Exit

 PSP

-• Being exposed to psychologically traumatic events
+• They are frequently exposed to potentially traumatic events

 Where Do We Go From Here?